ukhare/github-actions/.github/actions/dotnet-build-action/README.md

-# Build .NET Project - GitHub Action
+# Build and test .NET Project - GitHub Action

 This GitHub Action restores, builds, and optionally uploads a .NET project using the dotnet CLI.
-It's designed to work with monorepos or repositories that may or may not have pre-existing .NET projects.
+Intention is to quickly check if composite action to build dotnet projects is still working in case of new changes pushed to this repo.

-It also supports **creating test projects dynamically** when no project exists (e.g., in actions testing or validation scenarios), using a matrix strategy across multiple SDK versions and project configurations.
+To achive this it supports **creating test projects dynamically** when no project exists (e.g., in actions testing or validation scenarios), using a matrix strategy across multiple SDK versions and project configurations.
+But can also be tested with existing projects in current repository.

 ---

-## Inputs
+## Expected Inputs

 | Name                | Description                                           | Required | Default  |
 |---------------------|-------------------------------------------------------|----------|----------|